How to build a digital strategy?

 In the web marketing sector, there is no one way to do it.
 While some campaigns can be expensive, other solutions such as blogging or social networks will not involve significant costs.
-If you have a small budget, prioritise the most cost-effective channels.
-Don’t hesitate to look at what has worked for your competitors, or to analyse the results of your previous campaigns.
+If you have a small budget, prioritize the most cost-effective channels.
+Don’t hesitate to look at what has worked for your competitors, or to analyze the results of your previous campaigns.

 Develop your digital communication strategy